The Desires of Our Hearts

 It’s doubtful that Gideon could think or imagine all that God would do through his obedience.
 He had to repeatedly hear the promise of victory from God.
 But think of the joy the Israelites had in this great victory for which they had waited so long.
 We may think or imagine what the Lord will do, but His reality is so much better!
 When HE says we are mighty warriors, He makes us into just that!
 He makes the timid strong and the weak able to lead others to victory.

 God does talk to His people, even now.
 He still directs our paths in very specific ways as we learn to listen and to desire His will above all.
-God is the best strategist there is, whether it is how to fight the enemy in times of war, or with anyone or anything else that comes against us.
-It may be our professional or personal opponents, our enemies without and within stealing our peace, love, and joy.
+God is the best strategist there is, whether it is how to fight the enemy in times of battle without or within, or with anyone or anything else that comes against us.
+It may be our professional or personal opponents, our spiritual enemies stealing our peace, love, and joy.
 He has the weapons of warfare that we require by the spirit for every single plan we must undertake.

 No!

-Years ago, a wonderful minister, Rev. Emil Boktor, was visiting our fellowship from Egypt.
+Years ago, a wonderful minister, Rev. Emil Boktor, was visiting our home and fellowship from Egypt.
 He asked us what miracles we had experienced since his last visit to America.
 When we had no examples, he shared many with us and gently but pointedly stated that, in Egypt, they need miracles and therefore, they get them.
-Indeed, Christians in Egypt have been much oppressed, learning to rely on God’s miraculous provision for their daily needs.
-In America most do not face the same suffering, so many of us do not require miracles of God to live.
+Christians in Egypt, having been much oppressed, learn to rely on God’s miraculous provision for their daily needs unlike America, where suffering and deprivation are uncommon for many.

-Check out Job’s afflictions and the hollow comfort of His friends.
+Check out Job’s afflictions and the hollow comfort of His friends when he lost everything by God’s hand.
 They said, among other things, that it was his fault that he lost everything.
 He maintained that it was God with whom He had to deal.
 He never once blamed satan or turned to any other power to understand what had befallen Him.
 God, in turn, dealt with Job’s complaints as well as the ineffective counsel given by his friends:

 “Then the LORD answered Job out of the whirlwind and said: ‘Who is this who obscures My counsel by words without knowledge?
 Now brace yourself like a man; I will question you, and you shall inform Me.
 Where were you when I laid the foundations of the earth?